Commissioners to consider electronic gaming in Sedgwick County

 At least one of the county commissioners brought it up again last week.

-Now, the commission is expected to discuss this at Tuesday’s (Sept.
-3) staff meeting and it could be up for a commissioner vote on Wednesday (Sept.
-4).
+Now, the commission is expected to discuss this at Tuesday’s staff meeting, and it could be up for a commissioner vote on Wednesday.

 This is the first time commissioners will consider and discuss the topic as a group.